-Most collection companies know not to go after debts that are past the statute of limitations, but, there are still those who do, so you should know that most states will not allow claims on debts that are more than three years old.
-In some states, that statute of limitations is four years.
-You want to research this so that you know what your state allows, because the collection company pursuing you may have waited too long, and you may just have a right to have the suit thrown out on this technicality alone.
+Most collection companies know not to go after debts that are past the statute of limitations, but, there are still those who do.
+But, note this very important point: once the debt has passed the statute of limitations, they cannot take you to court.
+They can contact you and ask you to pay the outdated debt, but they cannot take you to court.
+However, if you agree to make any payments to them, or acknowledge to them that you owe the debt, you may reset the clock, so to speak.
+This is called "re-aging the debt."
+Be very careful with regard to this factor.
+So you should know that most States will not allow claims on debts that are more than three years old, though in other states that statute of limitations is four years.
+There are also a few States that go out even further.
+You want to research this so that you know what your State allows, because the collection company pursuing you may have waited too long, and you may have a right to have the suit thrown out on this technicality alone.

-As I stated earlier, quite often, the credit card company has made an insurance claim, or taken a tax deduction, and this is known as accord and satisfaction.
-This renders the debt satisfied, and, legally, no one can attempt any further to collect this debt.
+As I stated earlier, quite often, the credit card company has made an insurance claim, as when a cardholder has taken out involuntary unemployment credit card insurance, or IUCC Insurance as it is called, or the credit card company has taken a tax deduction, and this is known as “accord and satisfaction.”
+This renders the debt satisfied, and, legally, no one should be able to attempt any further to collect this debt.
 Your collection company knows this, yet they are still trying to take you to court, because they know that if you do not show up, the law then reverses everything, and you end up owing them.
 So, go to court.
 Just the fact that you file an intent to defend yourself lets them know that you are aware of your rights, that their best bet is to call off the bluff, and that they should go find some other person to try to fool into entering a contract with them for a debt that is otherwise uncollectible.

 Make sure that you check every rule that I have quoted to make sure that there are not any deviations in your state.
 State laws will vary, and State laws vary from Federal laws, so do your homework.
 I am not a lawyer, but I used everything I have written herein to defend myself against a collection company, and you can already guess what happened.
 They did not show up in court, and the judge dismissed the case against me.
 It worked for me, it will work for you.
 And just in case you are not comfortable arguing in a court of law, if you can afford it, obtain the services of an attorney who is not too expensive.